Game of Thrones: Best Sword and Sorcery Epic on TV

 Sandor Clegane, nicknamed “The Hound” and played by Rory McCann, is one of the greatest warriors in all of Westeros.
 Scarred in the face by fire since he was a child, Sandor is wounded both physically and mentally.
 Having killed a man in battle at the age of 12, he experiences much cruelty and death during his life.
 As part of the action in Season Three, Sandor captures Arya Stark and intends to ransom her to Arya’s aunt, Lysa Arryn.
 Before he can do so, however, he tangles with Brienne of Tarth, who nearly beats him to death in a swordfight.
 Now Arya is free to go, while Sandor is left for dead.

 If dark medieval fantasy is your passion, then Game of Thrones is hard to beat.
 But the series’ violence, sex, nudity and foul language are not for everyone.
 At any rate, it certainly has millions of fans throughout the world - people from Albania to Zimbabwe have watched the series.
-Game of Thrones will continue for at least a seventh season.
+Game of Thrones will continue for at least the eighth and perhaps final season.

 Please leave a comment.